OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 - Your existing customers might want to continue using your current VSTO Add-in, requiring you to continue supporting the existing codebase with bug fixes and new updates.
 - There may be missing functionality in the Office.js library for Office web add-ins that prevents you from completely migrating to an Office web add-in.

-If any of the previous factors applies, then the best strategy to be available across all platforms is to maintain both a VSTO Add-in, and an Office web add-in.
+If any of the previous factors applies, then the best strategy for your add-in to be available across all platforms is to maintain both a VSTO Add-in, and an Office web add-in.
 However it can be costly to maintain two codebases.
 One way to simplify this is to create a shared code library.

 ## Shared code library